Lungs-Large intestines - Stomach-Spleen - Heart-Small intestine - Unitary bladder-Kidneys - Pericardium-Triple heaters - Gallbladder-Liver

 Emotions and Qigong (negative emotions can damage all three treasures):

 Damaging feelings are referred to as the seven pathogenic emotions (1.Anger, 2.Joy, 3.Worry, 4.Melancholy, 4.Grief, 5.Fear and 5.Fright) with a few sub-emotions thrown in.
-Should an emotion dominate and control a person then this emotion is out of control and can severely damage qi (life-force) energy by creating imbalances in the zang-fu* (solid-hollow) organs thus disrupting the balance of chi throughout the five element, metaphysical energy systems.
+Should an emotion dominate and control a person then this emotion is out of control and can severely damage qi (life-force) energy by creating imbalances in the zang-fu* (solid-hollow) organs thus disrupting the balance of chi throughout the five element, metaphysical energy systems which would manifest via a presented mental or physical illness.

 *Note: Zang refers to the solid yin organs, liver, heart, lungs, spleen and kidneys, the essential functions of the zang consist in manufacturing and storing qì and blood.